AlexandraDobrescu/alexandramaria.github.io/index.md

 ## Community

-Whether that discussion will be held remains to be seen.
+Whether the discussion will be held remains to be seen.